SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [roxiness/routify](https://github.com/roxiness/routify) - Automated Svelte routes
 - [juliangarnier/anime](https://github.com/juliangarnier/anime) - JavaScript animation engine
-- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a Web project for Baidu Paddle, which is  an open source deep learning framework designed to work on web browser.
-Load a pretrained paddle.js SavedModel or PaddleHub module into the browser and run inference through Paddle.js.
-It could run on nearly every browser with WebGL support.
+- [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
+Paddle.js can either load a pre-trained model, or transforming a model from paddle-hub with model transforming tools provided by Paddle.js.
+It could run in every browser with WebGL/WebGPU/WebAssembly supported.
+It could also run in Baidu Smartprogram and WX miniprogram.
 - [mikecao/umami](https://github.com/mikecao/umami) - Umami is a simple, fast, website analytics alternative to Google Analytics.
 - [grapheco/InteractiveGraph](https://github.com/grapheco/InteractiveGraph) - InteractiveGraph provides a web-based interactive visualization and analysis framework for large graph data, which may come from a GSON file, or an online Neo4j graph database.
 InteractiveGraph also provides applications built on the framework: GraphNavigator, GraphExplorer and RelFinder.
 - [lutzroeder/netron](https://github.com/lutzroeder/netron) - Visualizer for neural network, deep learning, and machine learning models